-- Host a block party: Block parties are memorable, one-off events that work to immediately bring a community together.
-They provide an easy way to catch up on each others’ lives, and meet neighbors that one might not otherwise encounter.
+- Host a block party: Block parties are memorable, one-off events that work to bring a community together.
+They provide an easy way to catch up on each others’ lives and meet neighbors that one might not otherwise encounter.

 - Schedule regular “town hall” meetings: Town hall meetings are a great way to get community members together on a regular basis.
 They also provide a forum for the community to discuss issues like package theft and methods for addressing it – such as a secure delivery box or parcel lockers.